rubiojr/rma/README.md

 Code editors like Zed can be given a context file to provide the necessary information for the assistant to understand the problem and generate the appropriate Risor code.

-With a prompt like and context.txt:
+With a prompt like this and `context.txt`:

 ```
 Wrap github.com/tkrajina/gpxgo in a Risor module.